 Be sure to check out the top ten reasons to visit the Great Smoky Mountains National Park.

 - Grandfather Mountain – A mile high swinging bridge, 11 hiking trails sweeping vista views & much more.
-Some easy hikes and some extreme challenging ones.
+Some easy hikes and some extremely challenging ones.

 - Linville Falls & Gorge: Called the Grand Canyon of the Southern Appalachians, the Erwins View Trail is 1.6 miles RT & easy.
 Linville Gorge Trail and Plunge Basin Trail are more strenuous.

 - Chimney Rock State Park– We visited here when the kids were little & our youngest had a meltdown- don’t climb up to the top like we foolishly did, take the elevator and then walk down for the views.
-Easier trail to Hickory Nut Falls & a children’s trail full of cool statues & art in the Great Woodland Adventure.
+The easier trail to Hickory Nut Falls & a children’s trail is full of cool statues & art in the Great Woodland Adventure.

 Hiking with Kids & Safety